 Exhibitions

-tefaf 2017
+TEFAF 2017

 We were pleased to exhibit at TEFAF for the 2017 October fair.
 TEFAF is arguably the most prestigious fair held in the US, with many fine dealers from Europe.
 We had an excellent fair, and are looking forward to 2018.

-tefaf 2016
+TEFAF 2016

 This was the first year for this fair, which was formerly the Haughton International Fair.
 TEFAF is the group that runs the great Maastricht Fair in March, and they have brought their expertise and great discernment to NY – we were very pleased to be invited to participate.